FailAcademy/learning/web-dev-foundation/_slides/02-rwd/08-css_transitions-slides.md

 ## Alternatives to Typing Vendor Prefixes
 There are various other tools such as CSS Scaffold, LESS, or SASS, that allow you to define mixins to avoid repetitive code.

+Want to learn more about the difference between SASS and LESS, [Click Here](https://css-tricks.com/sass-vs-less/)
 ---
 template: inverse